Jindabyne Dam

 Jindabyne Dam is a major ungated rockfill embankment dam across the Snowy River in the Snowy Mountains of New South Wales, Australia.
-The dam's main purpose is for the generation of hydro-power and is one of the sixteen major dams that comprise the Snowy Mountains Scheme, a vast hydroelectricity and irrigation complex constructed in south-east Australia between 1949 and 1974 and now run by Snowy Hydro.
+The dam's main purpose is to redirect water from the Snowy River to the Murray, for the generation of hydro-power and irrigation.
+It is one of the sixteen major dams that comprise the Snowy Mountains Scheme, a vast hydroelectricity and irrigation complex constructed in south-east Australia between 1949 and 1974 and now run by Snowy Hydro.

-The impounded reservoir is called Lake Jindabyne.

 Location and features

 Completed in 1967, Jindabyne Dam is a major dam, located approximately 2 km south south-east of the relocated town of Jindabyne.
 The dam was constructed by a consortium of Utah-Brown and Sudamericana based on engineering plans developed under contract by the Snowy Mountains Hydroelectric Authority.
 Construction of the dam flooded the settlement of Old Jindabyne that accommodated approximately 300 people.
 Parts of Old Jindabyne can be seen when the levels of Lake Jindabyne are low.
 The settlement of East Jindabyne is located above what was Old Jindabyne.

 The dam wall comprising 894000 m3 of rockfill is 72 m high and 335 m long.
 At 100% capacity the dam wall holds back 688227 ML of water.
 The surface area of Lake Jindabyne is 3033.5 ha and the catchment area is 1880 km2.
 The spillway is capable of discharging 3002 m3/s.

 Work to modify the dam spillway commenced in 1994 and was ongoing as at July 2009.